Leonardo (Aermacchi) M346 Master

 Originating from the same design, it is logical that the M346 and Yak-130 look very much the same.
 The easiest difference to spot is the landing gear and its doors.
 The Yak has a trailing link gear, while the M346 has straight legs.
 Also the nose gear doors are smaller on the Yak and the main gear doors are on the outside when extended.
 Additionally, the Yak has no fins/strakes on top of the wing, at the leading edge extension, no inlet at the base of the vertical fin and the attachment of exhaust to the rear fuselage is with a curved transition.

 The M346 and T-4 both have a realitively large vertical stabiliser and similar air intakes.
-The M346 is a mid-wing aircraft though, while the Kawasaki T-4 has high mounted wings.
-Also the T-4 has no leading edge extensions of the wings, but has visible exhaust pipes.
+The T-4 has no leading edge extensions of the wings, but has visible exhaust pipes.

 The main difference between the Alpha Jet and M346 is the space between the wings and the engine nacelles.
 Also the air intakes of the Alpha Jet are semi circular, and the canopy of the student and instructor open separately.

-Like on the Alpha Jet above,on the Iryda there is space between the wings and engine nacelles.
-Additionally, the air intakes of the I-22 are closer to the wing leading edge.
+Like on the Alpha Jet above, the Iryda has space between the wings and engine nacelles.
+Additionally, the air intakes of the I‑22 are closer to the wing leading edge.

 In particular the two-seat variant of the Su‑25 is similar to the M346FA, but most versions have a single seat.
 Also notable are the nearly straight wings and more triangular shaped vertical stabiliser.